 APPEAL is a charity and law practice dedicated to fighting miscarriages of justice and demanding reform.
-We fight the cases of individual victims of unsafe convictions and unfair sentences who cannot afford to pay for a lawyer themselves.
+We fight the cases of individual victims of unsafe convictions who cannot afford to pay for a lawyer themselves.
+APPEAL's Women's Justice Initiative also represents women given unfair sentences, and those convicted of offences where the defendant's experience of domestic abuse, mental health issues or learning disabilities were not taken into account at trial.

-Geographical remit?
-England/Wales.
+Geographical England & Wales.